 From that point onward, John Robin knew he was destined to make his own world and tell stories about it.
 Over a period of twenty years, he read the great fantasy epics, learned the craft of storytelling, wrote three novels just for practice (unpublished), and all the while his fantasy world and unique vision as a writer ripened.
 Growing up in the 80’s and 90’s, the fast change of technological advancement was also a heavy influence on his world-building and magic system, an analog of how mastery over environment can change the human condition.
 A teenage addiction to horror movies and gritty comic books also added its touches to his work.
 The result is an epic that channels the same deep, mythic epic notes of Tolkien, but more contemporary and dark.

-After working for many years in academia and adult education, John left his job to pursue his dreams as a writer.
+After working for many years in academia and adult education, John left his job in 2014 to pursue his dreams as a writer.
 Having cut his teeth as an editor at a small publishing company, John decided that, while he worked hard to prepare his debut novel, he would build a book production business to help connect self-publishing authors with editing, cover, design, and marketing services based on the traditional model.
 He presently is the creative director, senior editor, and production manager for his company and oversees a team of twelve.